 The GPS status display provides data about the GPS satellites.
-It is available with connection of the GPS Receiver GP-310B/320B or a GPS navigator outputting the data sentence GSA or GSV.
+It is available with connection of a FURUNO BB GPS receiver or a GPS receiver outputting the data sentence GSA or GSV.

 - 1. Press the MENU key.

 - 2. Press the SYSTEM CONFIGURATION, NAV OPTION and GPS SENSOR SETTINGS soft keys to display the GPS SENSOR SETTINGS menu.

 - 3. Press the GPS STATUS soft key.